jimmmbo1989/Green-Cave/README.txt

-GCL PWA – Quick Publish Guide (GitHub Pages)
+Quick Publish Guide (GitHub Pages)
 ===========================================

-1) Create a new GitHub repository (public), e.g. "gcl-pwa".
+1) Create a new GitHub repository (public), e.g. "pwa".
 2) Upload ALL files and folders from this package into the root of the repo:
    - index.html
    - forms.html